DataDog/integrations-core/docs/developer/tutorials/snmp/how-to.md

 ## Generate table simulation data

-If you'd like to generate [simulation data for tables](./sim-format.md#tables) automatically, you can use the [`mib2dev.py`](https://github.com/etingof/snmpsim/blob/master/docs/source/documentation/building-simulation-data.rst#examples) tool shipped with `snmpsim`.
-(This tool will be renamed as `snmpsim-record-mibs` in the upcoming 1.0 release of the library.)
+To generate [simulation data for tables](./sim-format.md#tables) automatically, use the [`mib2dev.py`](https://github.com/etingof/snmpsim/blob/master/docs/source/documentation/building-simulation-data.rst#examples) tool shipped with `snmpsim`.
+This tool will be renamed as `snmpsim-record-mibs` in the upcoming 1.0 release of the library.

 First, install snmpsim: